-Biden’s top diplomat turns the page with Greenland after Trump tried to buy it
+Biden’s top diplomat turns the post-Trump page with Greenland

 During his trip, Blinken was asked if he could definitely rule out that the United States will not seek to buy the island.
 “I can confirm that’s correct,” he said.

-In 2019, Trump elicited a mixture of laughter and befuddlement in the United States when he confirmed that his administration was considering purchasing Greenland given the speculation about its sizable oil and mineral wealth under its vast ice sheet.
-But in Greenland and Denmark, which has sovereignty over the island, the notion that a former New York real estate tycoon thought he could simply buy the Arctic territory, home to about 56,000 people, was offensive.
+In 2019, Trump elicited a mixture of laughter and befuddlement in the United States when he confirmed that his administration was considering purchasing Greenland given the speculation about sizable oil and mineral wealth under its vast ice sheet.
+But in Greenland and Denmark, which has sovereignty over the island, the notion that a former New York real estate developer thought he could simply buy the Arctic territory, home to about 56,000 people, was offensive.

 “It’s an absurd discussion,” Danish Prime Minister Mette Frederiksen told a newspaper at the time.
 “Greenland is not for sale.”
 Greenland’s premier also rejected the offer.